algaebrown/oligoCLIP/README.md

 ```
 ![anno_flowchart](anno.svg)

 I use the complementary control as an example.
-The upper part up to "compress" is explained above.
+The method used for external control or the unnormalized is the sname.The upper part up to "compress" is already explained above.
 1. `filter*`: filter for significant peaks
 2. `*motif`: call HOMER motifs for each steps
 3. `anno*`: annotate peaks with region, gene name